-Have you wondered how to distinguish yourself from competitors in your search for a new job?
+How to distinguish yourself from competitors in your search for a new job

-An effective approach is to prove you are a goal-oriented employee.
+An effective approach to stand out in a company’s employee search is to prove you are a goal-oriented employee.
 In this respect, your most important forum is the face-to-face interview.

 It always is a good idea to sell yourself as a goal-oriented employee because employers are goal-oriented themselves.
 One of their goals is to find the best-qualified people who can make an immediate contribution to the company’s bottom line.
 They also have specific objectives for company growth, and are looking for people who will fit easily into the organization and perform capably with a minimal amount of downtime acclimating to the new work routine.